 - Demonstrate competency in performing & interpretation of various methods of hemoglobin estimation and complete hemogram.

 - The student should be able to demonstrate competency in preparation and interpretation of peripheral blood smear in health and disease conditions inclusive of but not limited to:

 - o Nutritional (Iron deficiency/Vit B12 and Folic acid deficiency) anemia

 - o Hemolytic anemia (Immune, Sickle Cell, Thalassemia, Microangiopathic)

 - o Thrombocytopenia

 - o Acute leukemia

-- o Chronic leukemia
+- Chronic leukemia

 - o Hemoparasites

-- o Myelodysplastic syndromes
+- o Myelodydpastic syndromes

-o Myeloproliferative disorders
+- o Myeloproliferative disorders

-- Demonstrate competency in performing and interpretation of laboratory tests in coagulation and thrombosis such as prothrombin time, activated partial thromboplastin time (APTT), fibrinogen, thrombin time, platelet function testing, mixing tests, factor assays, investigations in DIC etc. - Demonstrate competency in interpretation of Hb electrophoresis/HPLC - Should be conversant in performing and interpreting various laboratory immunological tests pertaining to transfusion science such as: - o isolation of T & B lymphocytes - o immunoelectrophoresis - o flow cytometry - o CD4 / CD8 counts - Should be conversant in HLA typing techniques, including serological methods, microcytotoxicity assays, nucleic acid assays and lymphocyte culture. - Should be conversant with the steps of a Polymerase Chain Reaction (PCR) and should demonstrate competence in the steps and interpretation of Western Blot and Hybridization procedures.
+- Demonstrate competency in performing and interpretation of laboratory tests in coagulation and thrombosis such as prothrombin time, activated partial thromboplastin

+time (APTT), fibrinogen, thrombin time, platelet function testing, mixing tests, factor assays, investigations in DIC etc.

+- Demonstrate competency in interpretation of Hb electrophoresis/HPLC - Demonstrate proficiency in performing and interpreting various laboratory immunological tests pertaining to transfusion science such as - o isolation of T & B lymphocytes - o immunoelectrophoresis - o flow cytometry - o CD4 / CD8 counts - Demonstrate proficiency in HLA typing techniques, including serological methods, micro-cytotoxicity assays, nucleic acid assays and lymphocyte culture. - Should be conversant with the steps of a Polymerase Chain Reaction (PCR) and should demonstrate competence in the steps and interpretation of Western Blot and Hybridization procedures.